Super Lawyers

 These wheelchairs are specially designed for adaptive sports and recreational activities.
 They are lightweight, agile, and equipped with features that enable users to participate in various sports and games.

-Kids born with cerebral palsy generally have a host of special educational needs and requirements that should be when it comes to basic things such as school and child care.
-Fortunately, in the United States we have a high quality special education system for children with cerebral palsy and other disabilities.
-This page will review the basic educational services and other benefits available under this system and other supplemental assistance programs.
+Kids born with cerebral palsy generally have a host of special educational needs and requirements that should be addressed when it comes to basic things such as school and child care.
+Fortunately, in the United States, we have a high-quality special education system for children with cerebral palsy and other disabilities.
+This page will review the basic educational services and other benefits available under this system, as well as supplemental assistance programs.

 Assistive Technology for Children with Cerebral Palsy